Dr Maria Martinez Velencoso

-Dr. Velencoso received her PhD in Chemical Engineering at the University of Castilla-La Mancha (Spain).
-She is working as an Application Development Engineer at Elastomer Business Unit at Kuraray Europe since 2018.
-She is responsible for customer-focused developments for TPE and Rubber applications in Europe.
-She has over 8 years’ experience in research focused on the development of polymeric materials as a researcher at Max-Planck Institute for Polymer Research (Mainz) and during collaborations in projects with BAM Institute (Berlin) and Huntsman (Belgium).
+Dr Velencoso received her PhD in Chemical Engineering at the University of Castilla-La Mancha (Spain).
+She has worked as an Application Development Engineer at the Elastomer Business Unit at Kuraray Europe since 2018.
+She is responsible for customer-focused developments for TPE and rubber applications in Europe.
+She has over 8 years’ experience in research focused on the development of polymeric materials as a researcher at the Max-Planck Institute for Polymer Research (Mainz) and during collaborations in projects with the BAM Institute (Berlin) and Huntsman (Belgium).

 Liquid rubber in automotive lightweight body design - Improved crosslinking, product performance and sustainability

-In automotive vehicles, elastomeric adhesives and sealants contribute strongly to entire car constructions and performances.
-They provide a safe method to join firmly metal surfaces while exhibit flexibility to withstand temperature changes or vibrations.
-In addition, the production of innovative solutions is continuously increasing as through the development of these materials can effectively achieve the future mobility and transportation trends: emissions & noise reduction, performance & safety improvement, light weighting, interior air quality, greater comfort, and lower costs.
+In automotive vehicles, elastomeric adhesives and sealants contribute strongly to the overall vehicle construction and performance.
+They provide a safe method to join firmly metal surfaces while exhibiting flexibility to withstand temperature changes or vibrations.
+In addition, the production of innovative solutions is continuously increasing because the development of these materials can help achieve the future mobility and transportation benefits: emissions and noise reduction, performance and safety improvement, lightweighting, interior air quality, greater comfort and lower costs.

-Kuraray Liquid Rubber is a synthetic rubber based on isoprene, butadiene, and styrene at the polymer backbone and partially functionalized at the side chains to improve the adhesion to polar phases.
-They show molecular weights ranging from 5,000 to 50,000 g/mol with narrow molecular weight distributions and can be cured with different systems.
-We will present the advantages & disadvantages of the crosslinking of rubber-based compositions by each system, as well as their potential applications within the industry in terms of adhesion, toughening and damping performance.
+Kuraray Liquid Rubber is a synthetic rubber based on isoprene, butadiene, and styrene as the polymer backbone and partially functionalised at the side chains to improve the adhesion to polar phases.
+They show molecular weights ranging from 5,000 to 50,000 g/mol with narrow molecular weight distributions and can be cured with various systems.
+We will present the advantages and disadvantages of the crosslinking of rubber-based compositions for each system, as well as their potential applications within the industry in terms of adhesion, toughening and damping performance.

 Co-author: Marcel Gruendken